 - turn the former Royal Palace gardens into what is a fusion between “Garden of Dreams” and “Babar Mahal revisited”.
 This is something families look forward to taking in their children for a quiet (and hopefully fresh) time together.

-- Run a business that installs a rain harvesting service in individual homes for use in dry seasons.
+- Run a business that installs a rain harvesting service in each home for use in dry seasons.
 Isn’t Water the next gold?
 If you are a designer or architect or engineers, start thinking of building services and products to save or recycle water that is easy to install.
 Then sell them !

 - Provide technical trainings to “builders, electricians, engineers, architects’ who build new homes on how to integrate alternative energy source into houses